bolderkat/SpotiCam/index.md

 ## What is SpotiCam?
 SpotiCam is an iOS app that analyzes the color in photos to get Spotify track recommendations based on that color.
+[Now available on the App Store!](https://apps.apple.com/us/app/spoticam/id1556162433)

 ### How does SpotiCam work?